 ^{}Department of Economics, Adam Smith Business School, The University of Glasgow.
+This PAP was revised on 25 December, 2021.

 Firstly, we contribute to a small but growing literature that studies a role-modelling effect by focusing on the impact of movies and video clips on education attainment (Riley, 2017; Bhan, 2020), entrepreneurial aspirations (Bjorvatn et al., 2020; Dalton et al., 2020) and youths' behaviour (Kearney and Levine, 2015).
 Yet, unlike that literature, we focus on the effect of real-life role models that have been existing for years.